Avogadro/two.avogadro.cc/source/docs/tutorials/building-metal-complexes.md

 - **η⁶-arene complexes**: Use `e6` for benzene coordination
 :::

-The ligand library also has other haptic coordination modes, such as η³-cyclopentadienyl for fluxional behavior.
+The ligand library also has other haptic coordination modes, such as a distorted η³-cyclopentadienyl for fluxional behavior.

 ## Summary